Frear/notify-if-august-unlocked/README.md

       -c NOTIFICATION_COMMAND, --notification-command NOTIFICATION_COMMAND
                             A command we'll run when it's time to notify.
 Note, quoted args are not supported.
+      -b BATT_PRINT_INTERVAL, --battery-print-interval BATT_PRINT_INTERVAL
+                            How often we will print batt status, in seconds.
+(0 to disable)
       -v, --verbose         Print a message each time the locks are polled